niuware/niuware.github.io/home.md

 ### 1. First, the Route

-You need to say to the framework the path for accessing your cart.
+You need to say to the framework the path for accessing your apple catalogue.
 For example:

 {% highlight php %}
 [app/config/routes.php]